-Students selected by the Office of Admission for spring admission will be able to join us on the Tallahassee campus after completing a semester of college coursework at another institution.
+Students selected by the Office of Admission for spring admission will be able to join us on the Tallahassee campus after completing a semester of college coursework at Tallahassee Community College.

 In order to be considered for spring admission, students must have applied for regular First-Year admission to the University.

-Students who accept the Spring Offer must enroll in at least 15 semester hours of college credit at another institution, preferably a Florida state college, in the fall and must earn a minimum 3.0 (on a 4.0 scale) college grade point average with no grade below C. If students take classes in the summer, their college GPA for that term must also be 3.0 (on a 4.0 scale) with no grade below C. An official transcript with summer grades must be sent before the start of fall term.
+Students who accept the Spring Transfer must enroll in at least 15 semester hours of college credit at Tallahassee Community College in the fall and must earn a minimum 3.0 (on a 4.0 scale) college grade point average with no grade below C. If students take classes in the summer at TCC, their college GPA for that term must also be 3.0 (on a 4.0 scale) with no grade below C. An official transcript with summer grades must be sent before the start of fall term.
 Our 15-hour fall requirement cannot be split between summer and fall, so if students take courses during the summer, they must still take 15 semester hours during the fall.
-College credit earned in high school through AP, IB, AICE, or dual-enrollment cannot reduce the 15-hour fall requirement.
-Their coursework must include ENC 1101 (English Composition) and either MAC 1105 (College Algebra, preferred math), MGF 1106 (Mathematics for Liberal Arts), or MGF 1107 (Topics in Practical Finite Mathematics) depending on math placement and their major's math requirement, unless they have already earned comparable or higher level course credit through an accelerated mechanism such as AP, IB, AICE, or dual-enrollment.
+College credit earned in high school through AP, IB, AICE, CLEP, or dual-enrollment cannot reduce the 15-hour fall requirement.
+Their coursework must include ENC 1101 (English Composition) and either MAC 1105 (College Algebra, preferred math), MGF 1106 (Mathematics for Liberal Arts), or MGF 1107 (Topics in Practical Finite Mathematics) depending on math placement and their major's math requirement, unless they have already earned comparable or higher level course credit through an accelerated mechanism such as AP, IB, AICE, CLEP, or dual-enrollment.
 Students should refer to the Academic Program Guide for their major's math requirement, and to Accelerated Credit for college credit awarded through acceleration.
-While students can transfer from any accredited college, we highly recommend that they consider transferring to us from Tallahassee Community College for priority registration opportunities.

-All first-year students who have accepted the Spring Offer must take at least 15 credit hours in fall, regardless of how many credit hours earned before the start of fall semester.
+All first-year students who have accepted the Spring Transfer must take at least 15 credit hours in fall, regardless of how many credit hours earned before the start of fall semester.

 The 15 fall credit hours cannot be split between the summer and fall.
 If you take summer courses, you will still need to complete 15 credit hours in fall.
 In addition, you must send your official transcript with summer grades to FSU Admissions before the start of fall since you must have no grade below C and a minimum 3.0 summer term GPA.